mishti27/SocGraphDataLoad/README.md

 - User-friends data.
 For the purposes of my analysis, I have only included the friends data. (file: graphLoad_userFriendsData.py)

 A special thanks to the folks at Yelp for providing these very interesting and comprehensive datasets for research work.
 I have abided by the Dataset user agreement, and I encourage anyone else who uses this code to do the same.
-a)	The purpose is purely academic; there is no commercial intent.
+- The purpose is purely academic; there is no commercial intent.
-b)	The contents of the dataset are never disclosed.
+- The contents of the dataset are never disclosed.
-c)	The method and conclusions here are my own and not endorsed by Yelp.
+- The method and conclusions here are my own and not endorsed by Yelp.
-d)	All code and artifacts are published under an open-source (MIT) license.
+- All code and artifacts are published under an open-source (MIT) license.